What does that “universal spirituality” mean and how is it expressed in the classroom?

 - This academic approach is very much in keeping with leading edge research, which shows that even the physical brain in young children develops differently if their early education is “brain compatible.”

 Small Class Size Helps us to be Flexible and Support Each Individual Child

-Our small class size allows us to be flexible in the timing of when children meet the required academic standards.
+Our small class size allows us to meet children where they are at.
 What is considered the norm is simply an average which, by definition, cannot apply uniformly to every child.
 Why hold back the advanced children or undermine the confidence of those who bloom late?
 With the right attention, all children can express their full potential.

-In the cooperative and supportive atmosphere of Living Wisdom School, children have little sense of being “ahead” or “behind.”
+In the cooperative and supportive atmosphere of the Education for Life Outreach Program, children have little sense of being “ahead” or “behind.”
 Every genuine achievement is celebrated, and the children have great incentive to progress.
-Children can work at different grade levels in different subjects, and feel comfortable having friends of all ages within the school family.

 Do you share your immunization rates?